Rajpratik71/volatility-wiki/Android.md

 # Extract the Memory Dump File

-The adb channel is slow, so its not good for transferring large files.
-We can use TSK to extract the lime.dump file from our device's sdcard.
-When executing the emulator with -verbose, you see a line like this:
+The `adb` channel is slow, so its not good for transferring large files.
+We can use TSK to extract the `lime.dump` file from our device's sdcard.
+When executing the emulator with `-verbose`, you see a line like this:

     emulator: autoconfig: -sdcard /Users/Michael/.android/avd/myavd.avd/sdcard.img